microsoft/Partner-Center-DotNet-Samples/nce-bulk-migration-tool/Readme.md

 ![Exported customer CSV example](assets/images/ExportedCustomersExample.png "Exported customer CSV example")

-## Export subscriptions with migration eligibility
+## Export subscriptions for customers with migration eligibility

 In the downloaded “customers.csv” file, the user can remove rows for the customers whose subscriptions they do not want to export in the next file download.
 The remaining customers on the file represent customers whose subscriptions will be validated for migration eligibility during the next step in the BAM tool’s flow.